 Let’s go with one — children.

-So, I think the mentality about working remote needs to change.
-It’s not going to be an hour for hour swap.
+So, I think the mentality about working remotely needs to change.
+It’s not going to be an hour-for-hour swap.
 Working diligently from 9 am – 5 pm is not a reasonable request for a remote worker.

 Instead, work needs to be goal and outcome-oriented rather than a daily hour input.
 That change starts with a change in management.

 Many business owners, managers, directors, etc. have never managed a remote staff.
 Sure, maybe a worker or two for a period of time but many have never led a fully remote staff.
 Fewer are truly equipped to do so.
 Here are some quick things to get you started.